bridgedb/bridgedbjs/README.md

 These files are accessed via the [RawGit CDN](http://rawgit.com/).
 The desired version of the files to download is specified in `src/main.ts` as the commit hash of the latest release of `bridgedbjs`, e.g/, `24186142d05b5f811893970b9a5d61a06f241f68` to produce a URL like https://cdn.rawgit.com/bridgedb/BridgeDb/24186142d05b5f811893970b9a5d61a06f241f68/org.bridgedb.bio/resources/org/bridgedb/bio/datasources.txt

 ## TODOs
+* [ ] Get dev working nicely for UI.
+Currently appears we use `npm run start` to launch mockserver and react-dev-server.
+How does this relate to dev for API client?
+Also, get mockserver to cache data.
 * [ ] UI components: use React without Redux.
 * [ ] UI components: currently using the old version of the webservice code.
 Update to use the new code in src/main.js
 * [ ] UI components: make it possible to use the UI components individually and in any combination.